tanvir-git/odoo-documentation/content/applications/sales/sales/invoicing/down_payment.rst

 .. image:: down_payment/down_payment_4.png
    :align: center
-   :alt: What is a basic sales flow using down payments on Odoo Sales (3)?
+   :alt: What is a basic sales flow using down payments on CoquiAPPs Sales (3)?

 This flow is also possible with a down payment taking into account a fixed amount.